AllenNeuralDynamics/aind-beh-ephys-analysis/code/beh_ephys_analysis/readme.txt

 Before and after curation
 Create sorting analyzer based on stimulation conditions, compute waveforms in each condition and compare similarity to spont waveforms

+opto_tagging.py
+Plot and decide if units are opto tagged on session level or single unit level.

+ephys_behavior curation:
+plot units that are potentialy opto tagged with behavior and set cut off time